razashan/Generative-AI-and-LLMs-Workshop/README.md

 Workshop Highlights:

 🤖 Introduction to Generative AI and its Applications <br>
-🧠 Understanding Large Language Models (LLMs)
+🧠 Understanding Large Language Models (LLMs) <br>
-🚀 Hands-on Sessions on Fine-Tuning LLMs
+🚀 Hands-on Sessions on Fine-Tuning LLMs <br>
-🎨 Creative Text Generation Challenges
+🎨 Creative Text Generation Challenges<br>
-🛠️ Resources for Further Exploration
+🛠️ Resources for Further Exploration<br>
-How to Use This Repository:

-👩‍💻 Clone or fork the repository to your local machine.
-📚 Explore the workshop materials in the "Workshop_Content" folder.
-🚀 Dive into the code examples and notebooks for hands-on experience.
-🌐 Connect with the community through discussions and Q&A.
 Join us on the journey of unleashing the power of Generative AI and mastering the nuances of Large Language Model fine-tuning.
 Let's create, learn, and innovate together!

 Happy coding! 🚀✨